 In most instances MBC is in-network, but it is still important for you to do this double-check.
 While you are at it, also confirm that Quest Diagnostics (our primary lab processing facility), and Abbott Northwestern and United Hospitals (our transferring hospitals) are in-network as well.
 If you learn that MBC, the hospitals, or Quest is out-of-network, please contact our Billing Team to discuss potential next steps.

-MBC is not able to accept out-of-state Medical Assistance plans or Tricare.
+MBC is not able to accept out-of-state Medical Assistance plans, Tricare, or Veterans Benefits.

 Note that when you apply for MA you are usually put on “straight MA” through the state of Minnesota and later transferred to a commercial MA policy such as BCBS-MA, Health Partners-MA, or UCare-MA.
 Please notify MBC when this change takes place so that we do not submit claims for your care to the wrong location.